marknelsonengineer/empire/DESIGN_CONCEPTS.md

        - Unmartial saved game state
      - Test the system / assure it's healthy
      - Initiate timed activities such as updates
-     - Start the network server
+     - Listen for network connections
      - Shutdown and save the game state

 The Core class will also maintain timekeeping services like the game clock.